Visiting Rome on a budget is easy, if you know the secrets!

 On the other hand, Ostia Antica, just outside of Rome, will cost far less and is perfect for visiting Rome on a budget.
 Ostia is another example of a bustling ancient Roman city.
 Unlike Pompeii, which was obliterated by the eruption of Mount Vesuvius, Ostia was simply abandoned over time.

 I am often surprised by how often people go online to book Vatican tickets, and just book for the number of people in their group, without booking reduced or even free tickets.
-Perhaps it just seems easier, or maybe people don't really notice the fine print and figure it does not apply to them.
+Perhaps it just seems easier, or maybe people don't really notice the fine print, or figure it does not apply to them.

 Whether or not you are visiting Rome on a budget, you should take the discounts you are entitled to: